 Understanding Advance Directives

 If you became seriously ill and could no longer communicate your wishes, how would you want to be cared for?
 Which treatments would you want, and which would you want to avoid?
-Advance directives allow you to convey your decisions for end-of-life care to family, friends, and health care professionals, helping prevent confusion down the road.
+Advance directives created as part of a comprehensive estate plan allow you to convey your decisions for end-of-life care to family, friends, and health care professionals, helping prevent confusion down the road.

 What are advance directives?